-Outline of the draft LTIB
+Outline of the LTIB

-- 1.34 The content of the draft LTIB is as follows.
+1.51 The content of the LTIB is as follows.
 Chapter 2 discusses a framework for examining taxes on inbound investment and whether changes in tax settings are likely to be in New Zealand's best interests.
 Chapter 3 provides estimates from the OECD benchmarking analysis of costs of capital or hurdle rates and EMTRs in New Zealand against those for other countries.
-These suggest that New Zealand has relatively high costs of capital and EMTRs compared with most other OECD countries.
-Chapter 4 extends the OECD analysis in several ways to examine how taxes can be impacting on costs of capital and EMTRs in New Zealand.
-This analysis is supplemented by a set of technical appendices which are available on its tax policy website. - The subsequent chapters examine the pros and cons of different ways of 1.35 reducing costs of capital.
+These suggest that New Zealand is an outlier with very high costs of capital and EMTRs compared with most other OECD countries.
+We also discuss other analysis that suggests that, while New Zealand has higher EMTRs than most OECD countries, it may be less of an outlier.
+Chapter 4 extends the OECD analysis in several ways to examine costs of capital and EMTRs in New Zealand for a broader set of assets and a broader set of taxes.
+This analysis is supplemented by a set of technical appendices that are available on the tax policy website.14

+1.52 The subsequent chapters examine the pros and cons of different ways of reducing costs of capital.
 Some of these ways can also help in making tax settings more neutral.
 Chapter 5 provides an overview of the different policy options that are considered.
 While these are meant to cover the most likely options to be put forward, the list is far from exhaustive.
 Chapter 6 examines a cut in the company tax rate.
 Chapter 7 examines two accelerated depreciation measures: a depreciation loading for assets, and a system of partial expensing.
 Chapter 8 considers the possibility of indexing the income tax base for inflation so that taxpayers would no longer be taxed on inflationary gains and could no longer deduct inflationary losses.
 Chapter 9 discusses the possibility of loosening the current thin capitalisation rules by allowing a higher safe harbour threshold.
 Chapter 10 explores the possibility of an allowance for corporate equity.
 Chapter 11 discusses the possibility of specific incentives for different types of business.
 Finally, chapter 12 considers the possibility of a more fundamental shift towards a dual income tax system.